-3. Provide for your needs with an inside-out approach
+3. Resilience means providing for your needs from the inside-out

 We may think we want to play sport, or go out with our friends, however what we are really pursuing is the feeling it gives us.
 The joy, the love, the fun, the freedom.